 Association of Zamorano Alumni (AZA) is a nonprofit student organization.
 The mission of the AZA is to support and advance professional development of Zamorano students and alumni in all academic, social and research activities at Purdue University.
 AZA aims to be the foremost association in finding career opportunities for Zamorano students at Purdue University and provide networking opportunities among AZA members.
 For more information, please contact Victoria Caceres at email@example.com.

-Latino Alliance creates awareness of the Latino culture and promotes unity in our community by being the voice for the population through student involvement and academic activities.
+Latino Student Union creates awareness of the Latino culture and promotes unity in the Purdue Latino Community by being a political voice for the Latino Student Population through student involvement within social, academic, and political activities.
 Everyone is welcome to join and attend meetings freely!
 For more info, please contact us at LSU@purdue.edu

 Latino Graduate Student Organization - LGSO

 The LGSO is an organization for Graduate Students interested in the Latino culture and in making a difference in our community.
 We are divided into three different committees.
 1) Education which is involved in a Mentoring Program with Purdue Latino undergraduate students; 2) Communication: this is involved in networking with faculty, staff, and the community; 3) Entertainment: this is involved in bridging the gap between international and domestic Latino students and many other activities.
 For more information, please contact Fernando Tormos at email@example.com.

 The purpose of PRSA is to establish and maintain a comfortable environment for students at Purdue University.
 The organization will provide different academic, professional, and sociocultural activities to encourage the discussion of Puerto Rican affairs.
 The PRSA will sponsor workshops, seminars, and conferences of professional development for undergraduate and graduate students.
 If you would like to be part of the Boricuas involved in the PRSA, you are welcome to join us.
 For more information, please email firstname.lastname@example.org